JosephFeld/streamoscope/README.md

 # Streamoscope
 The Streamoscope is a USB-3 data acquisition system designed for low-field MRI, but could be more generally used.
 It streams two channels at 60 megasamples per second with 14-bit precision and costs around $300 in parts.
+It can read in data with low latency and the limit of how much can be read is only limited by the RAM on your computer!

 ![Cost Diagram](./docs/images/cost_diagram.png)